unstartdev/unstartdev.github.io/_posts/2025-07-03-eap-script.md

 ### Questions

 1. What can we learn about analytic thinkers from the lecture?

+    A They focus on the relationships between objects.

+    B They are good at making well-informed choices.

+    C They place a high value on empath and creativity.

+    **D They focus on individual objects and their characteristics.**

 2. In which of the following fields does holistic thinking play an important role?

+    A Finance.

+    B Science.

+    **C Psychology.**

+    D Engineering.

 3. Which of the following is emphasized by ancient Greek philosophers?

+    **A Logical reasoning.**

+    B Harmony and balance.

+    C The acceptance of changes.

+    D The adaptability of thinking patterns.

 4. What can we learn about the development of thinking styles from the lecture?

+    A People are born either analytic or holistic thinkers.

+    **B People acquire their thinking styles from the environment.**

+    C People's thinking styles can be influenced by personal preferences.

+    D People develop their thinking styles by learning from their experiences.